Alexandria Ocasio-Cortez Trolls Fox News In Spanish

 — Complex (@Complex) November 24, 2018

-For example, as The Hill reported shortly after Election Day, Fox News anchors derided Alexandria’s claims of being unable to find affordable housing in Washington as a political ploy.
+For example, as the Hill reported shortly after Election Day, Fox News anchors derided Alexandria’s claims of being unable to find affordable housing in Washington as a political ploy.

 “I think what she’s talking about is all of the money in Washington, all of the wealth in Washington, all of the power and a little, simple person like her from New York can’t find a place to live.
 It is a brilliant political line.”